Building Apptainer/Singularity containers locally

 sudo singularity build ubuntu.sif ubuntu.def

 There will be a lot of output as the OS and programs are being installed.
-Once that is done, the container is ready.
+Once that is done and no error messages have been produced, the container is ready.

-To check that the container is working we can shell into it:
+To confirm that the container is working, we can shell into it:

 singularity shell -s /bin/bash ubuntu.sif

-If one needs to install additional packages, we need to build the "sandbox" container which allows writing, and then shell to the container as sudo with write permissions (-w) on the container:
+If you can successfully shell into the container, then the container has been created.
+A next common use case is installing additional applications into the already-built container.
+If one needs to install additional packages, we need to build a "sandbox" container - which allows writing on the container - and shell into the container as sudo with write permissions (-w):

 sudo singularity build --sandbox development ubuntu.def